scar1377/intro-week-solution/day_1/1_git/notes_part_1.md

 The most important part of this command is the section beginning `Untracked files`.
 An **untracked file** is a newly created file that has not yet been stored inside the git repository.
 In order to store this content on our timeline we need to use additional `git` commands.

----

 ### `git add`

 Git uses 3 different areas to manage the state of our content.
-In order to create a new commit and have git store it permanently we must first add changes in our working tree to the **staging area**.
+In order to create a new commit (a snapshot) and have git store it permanently we must first add changes in our working tree to the **staging area**.
 The **staging area** is an area inside git where we store all the changes that we want stored in our next snapshot.
 We can use the `git add` command in order to stage these changes.

 - Working directory: `list.txt`